WARNING: UNMARKED SPOILERS BELOW. CONTINUE?

 - Dies Wide Open: Johnson closes them.

-- Heroic Bastard: Is the daughter of Keyes' tryst with Halsey.
+- Heroic Bastard: Is the result of Keyes's tryst with Halsey.

 - I Am Not My Mother: Follows in her father's footsteps in large part to distance herself from Halsey, with whom her relationship is incredibly strained.